nais/doc/observability/alerts/spec.md

 #### Examples
 `for: 1s` 1 second duration before alert triggers

-`for: 10y` 10 years duration before alert triggers
+`for: 10m` 10 minutes duration before alert triggers

 ### `spec.alerts[].action`
-What human actions are needed to resolve, or investigate this alert.
+What human actions are needed to resolve or investigate this alert.

 **Required**: `true`

 ### `spec.alerts[].documentation`
-URL for docmentation for this alert.
+URL for documentation for this alert.

 ### `spec.alerts[].sla`
 Time before the alert should be resolved.